sentharn/encode-normals/README.md

 3. Under Mesh properties, enable `Particles Normals` via the checkbox.
 This will create the vc_normals vertex color group if it does not exist yet.
 4. Set up the shader using the node group above to use your encoded normals instead of generated normals.
 Consider doing the same for the body shader (see [Limitations](#limitations))
 5. Click `Encode Normals` to manually encode normals for the current frame while doing viewport work.
-6. The addon will automatically encode normals every frame for you during render
+6. The addon will automatically encode normals every frame for you during render.
+Use the `Render Animation with Encoded Normals` menu in the UI for consistent results.
 7. Click the `Ru Button`, which literally does nothing but looks cool

 ![Shader image](assets/panel1.jpg)